MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-restore-data.md

     a. **Restore to a new folder** where the content will be restored to a newly created folder named *Restored Items DD-MM-YYYY, HH:MM AM*.
     b.  **Restore in place** where current version of the item will be overwritten by the restored content.

-4. On the **Review and finish** page, you'll now be asked to review and finish all your choices.
+4. On the **Review and Finish** page, you'll now be asked to review and finish all your choices.
 If everything looks as you want it, select **Restore user mailboxes**.

 5. Track the progress of your newly created task on the **Restoration tasks** tab.